-close to the edge of the drip line can be obtained by using very neutron-rich (unstable) projectiles.
+In principle, major gains in the production of isotopes close to the edge of the drip line can be obtained by using very neutron rich (unstable) projectiles.
 To reach these it is necessary to rely on the fluctuations in the neutron yields.
-We illustrate this with a study of the production of $^{78}Ni(N)$ = 50, Z=28).
+We illustrate this with a study of the production of $^{78}Ni(N = 50, Z = 28)$.
 Obviously, the conservation of neutron number makes it impossible to produce this isotope from the projectile fragmentation of Kr isotopes with mass less than 86.
-The EPAX calculations (dot-dashed line in Fig. 4) predict yields from the fragmentation of 86Kr to 96Kr.
-(All but 86Kr are unstable isotopes.)
-With 86Kr, eight protons must be removed with no emission of neutrons.
+The EPAX calculations (dotdashed line in Figure 4) predict yields from the fragmentation of ${}^{86}Kr$ to ${}^{96}Kr$.
+(All but 86 are unstable isotopes.)
+With ${}^{86}Kr$, eight protons must be removed with no emission of neutrons.
 This is highly unlikely.
-Without relying on the fluctuation in the emission of neutrons, the AA calculations suggest that the lightest Kr isotope that will give appreciable 78Ni cross section is 96Kr.
-If the number of evaporated neutrons is allowed to fluctuate with no truncation in the Gaussian distribution, our AA model predicts the production of 78Ni starting at 88Kr as shown by the closed circles in Fig. 4.
-These AA calculations are about the same as EPAX predictions for most of the heavy projectiles, but deviate substantially when the process requires one or no neutrons to be evaporated after the first stage.
-However, when the AA calculations are truncated to fluctuations of one standard deviation, as associated with the results of Fig. 2, the yields (open circles) are much smaller for the very neutron-rich nuclides.
-With this procedure projectiles with mass less than 91 do not reach 78Ni.
-While all calculations indicate a rise in production with increasing neutron richness of the projectile, there is normally a sharp drop in the anticipated available beam intensity when more neutron-rich unstable beams are used.
+Without relying on the fluctuation in the emission of neutrons, the A-A calculations suggest that the lightest Kr isotope that will give appreciable 78Ni cross section is ^{96}Kr .
+If the number of evaporated neutrons is allowed to fluctuate with no truncation in the Gaussian distribution, our A-A model predicts the production of ^{78}Ni starting at ^{88}Kr as shown by the closed circles in Figure 4.
+These A-A calculations are about the same as EPAX predictions for most of the heavy projectiles, but deviate substantially when the process requires one or no neutrons to be evaporated after the first stage.
+However, when the A-A calculations are truncated to fluctuations of one standard deviation, as associated with in the results of Figure 2 above, the yields (open circles) are much smaller.
+With this procedure projectiles with mass less than 91 do not reach ^{78}Ni .
+While all calculations indicate a rise in production with increasing neutron richness of the projectile, there is normally a sharp drop in the anticipated available beam intensity when more neutron rich unstable beams are used.
 Thus, one must consider the possible gain in yields with secondary beams against the constraints of the drop in the beam intensity.